 To these four young men God gave knowledge and understanding of all kinds of literature and learning.
 And Daniel could understand visions and dreams of all kinds.”

-From this passage of scripture has come the popular Daniel Fast.
+From this passage of scripture has come the popular Daniel Fast and Bible Diet recipes.
 You can read our comprehensive Daniel Fast guide and meal plan here.
 The Daniel Fast is a plant based, partial fast.
 It is often done for 21 days and paired with intentional daily prayer.
 You can make it however long you like.
 Some do three days, some a week, others the full three weeks.

 In 2010, after baptizing hundreds of church members, California mega church Pastor Rick Warren became convicted their church, and he himself, had a fat problem.
-As a congregation they turned to the Daniel Fast and collectively lost 260,000 pounds!
+As a congregation they turned to a Bible Diet called the Daniel Fast and collectively lost 260,000 pounds!

 Dr. Richard Bloomer, Dean of Health Sciences at the University of Memphis, and co-author of the Daniel Cure, has conducted several studies on the 21 day Daniel Fast and found it lowered risk factors for high blood pressure and cholesterol, and reduces oxidative stress, which contributes to a host of diseases over time.